WJAB

-WJAB (90.9 FM) is a National Public Radio-affiliated college radio station in Huntsville, Alabama.
+WJAB (90.9 FM) is a NPR-affiliated college radio station in Huntsville, Alabama.
 It primarily features jazz and blues music programming aimed toward African-American residents of the northern counties of Alabama and several counties in southern middle Tennessee.
 WJAB's signal travels in about a 120-mile radius.

 The station is licensed to Alabama Agricultural and Mechanical University (known as "Alabama A&M" for short) in Normal, Alabama, which is actually located within the city of Huntsville.
-The Telecommunications Center of the University operates the station partly as a laboratory for student announcers, producers, and journalists.
+The Telecommunications Center of the university operates the station partly as a laboratory for student announcers, producers, and journalists.

 History

 Beginning in the late 1970s, Alabama A&M made numerous attempts to obtain funding from the state of Alabama and the Corporation for Public Broadcasting in order to establish a radio station of its own.
 The FCC originally allocated the callsign WAED for the station.
 The call sign was previously owned by The Big JAB, an AM station in Westbrook, Maine.